Cloud-Tomat/Astro7S/README.md

-# BetterManual-A7S
+# Astro7S

-This app is intended to ease shooting in manual and aperture priority mode.
+This app is intended to ease shooting in manual mode.
 It uses the [OpenMemories Framework](https://github.com/ma1co/OpenMemories-Framework).

 **This APP is an adaptation of [BetterManual](https://github.com/obs1dium/BetterManual)  App to A7S.**